 Phosphatidylserine definitely seems to be a promising supplement and because it’s abundant in your body it’s considered a very safe supplement.
-Our recommended brand is the Bestvite Phosphatidylserine
+A good option to buy online is Bestvite Phosphatidylserine (affiliate link).

-Resveratrol is a natural compound found in red grapes and thus in red wine.
-It has been speculated to been one of the key elements that makes the Mediterranean diet so good for cognitive and cardiovascular health.
+Resveratrol is a natural compound found in red grapes and in red wine.
+It has been speculated to be one of the key elements that make the Mediterranean diet so good for cognitive and cardiovascular health.
 It is also found in some berries and peanuts in small quantities.

 Resveratrol is essentially an antioxidant that is best known for its potential for lowering cholesterol levels and preventing coronary heart disease.

-Studies suggest it can have beneficial effects for lowering blood pressure, blood fats, lengthening lifespan (at least in certain animals), increasing insulin sensitivity, joint pain, cancer cell suppression and most importantly for our use it protects the brain and can improve memory.
+Studies suggest it can have beneficial effects for lowering blood pressure, blood fats, lengthening lifespan (at least in certain animals), increasing insulin sensitivity, joint pain and cancer cell suppression.
+Most importantly for our use, it seems to protect the brain and improve memory.

-Unfortunately most studies of resveratrol have been done on animal and comprehensive human studies are lacking.
+Unfortunately, most studies of resveratrol have been done on animals and comprehensive human studies are lacking.
 However, this study provided evidence that resveratrol can improve memory performance in older adults:

 “This study provides initial evidence that supplementary resveratrol improves memory performance in association with improved glucose metabolism and increased hippocampal FC in older adults.
 Our findings offer the basis for novel strategies to maintain brain health during aging.”

-So resveratrol is definitely a supplement you should try if you are looking to prevent or reverse age related memory loss and cognitive decline.
-The brand we recommend is the aSquared Nutrition Maximum Strength resveratrol.
+So resveratrol is definitely a supplement you can try if you are looking to prevent or reverse age-related memory loss and cognitive decline.
+A good option to buy online is aSquared Nutrition Maximum Strength resveratrol (affiliate link).

-We hope you found our tips for the best memory supplements for seniors useful and will try them yourself.
-If you want to report your results or have any questions, you can share them at the comments section below.
+I hope you found these tips for the best memory supplements for seniors useful and will try them yourself.
+If you want to report your results or have any questions, you can share them in the comments section below.

-In all likelihood your memory issues are related to normal aging and are nothing to worry about since you can resolve and prevent them with the combination of exercise, diet and supplements.
+In all likelihood, your memory issues are related to normal aging and are nothing to worry about since you can reduce and prevent them with a combination of exercise, diet, lifestyle, and supplements.

 If you are not already doing strength training, now is the time to get started as it will protect your brain as well.
-Combine it with an active lifestyle and some cardiovascular exercise and maintain your weight at a healthy level and you have done likely everything in your grasp to prevent age related cognitive decline.
+Combine it with an active lifestyle and some cardiovascular exercise.
+Also aim to maintain your weight at a healthy level and you have done likely everything in your grasp to prevent age-related cognitive decline.

-If you want to learn more about strength training and health tips for seniors, please subscribe to our newsletter and bookmark our site.
+If you want to learn more about strength training and health tips for seniors, please subscribe to the newsletter and bookmark this site.